 Remember, bentonite clay can also deplete the body of vital nutrients required for healing, whereas noni juice is a superfood that can be used medicinally under the supervision of a medical doctor.

 Your doctor has likely heard of noni juice but may not have ever prescribed it as a natural treatment option.
 For this reason, we included in section II of our book, MOLD: The War Within, the dosage levels of noni juice our naturopath prescribed for treatment of mold- and mycotoxin-related illnesses as well as the dosage amounts prescribed of other supplements.
 Dosage levels can vary depending on factors such as age, size, and current medications.
 The dosage information is included so people can share it with their treating physicians, who can then determine appropriate dosage levels.
 The information is not for people to self-treat.
 It is important to consult with a licensed medical professional who knows your full health history and medications, as people can respond differently based on these factors as well as others, such as genetics, exposure levels and duration, and other variables.

 Sourcing Noni Juice

 In order to give your body the best opportunity to fully recover from mold and mycotoxin exposures, it is vital to remove yourself from the source of exposure or reduce exposures to tolerable levels, which can vary per individual.
-For information on testing methods of structural molds, order of steps that must be taken to ensure a successful remediation and other important tips, check section I in our book, MOLD: The War Within.
-It is best to become informed as much as possible before making decisions regarding mold remediation of your home, because the choices you make will not only have a lasting impact on your largest investment but also on your health.
+For information on testing methods of structural molds, the order of steps that must be taken to ensure a successful remediation, and other important tips, check section I in our book, MOLD: The War Within.
+It is best to become informed as much as possible before making decisions regarding mold remediation of your home, because the choices you make will not only have a lasting impact on what is likely your largest investment but also on your health.

 - Is Juice Healthy?
 Doctors Issue Warning for Parents, Alyssa Lowery, May 25, 2017, https://draxe.com/nutrition/is-juice-healthy/